Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

 \subsection{Spaces of knots and links}

 Let $\L^d_m$ denote the space of long $m$-component links in $\R^d$.
-By the space of long links, we mean the space of embeddings of $\coprod_m \R$ into $\R^d$ with fixed linear behavior outside $\coprod_m [-1,1]$.
-For technical reasons, the fixed linear behavior is required to have distinct directions for distinct strands (see \cite{KMV}).
+By the space of long links, we mean the space of embeddings of $\coprod_m \R$ into $\R^d$ with fixed linear behavior outside $\coprod_m [-1,1]$, equipped with the Whitney $C^\infty$ topology.
+For technical reasons, the fixed linear behavior is required to have distinct directions for distinct strands.
+One can view $\L^d_m$ as an infinite-dimensional manifold, for example by defining smooth maps $M \to \L^d_m$ from finite-dimensional manifolds $M$ in a fairly obvious way.
+This allows one to consider the de Rham cohomology of $\L^d_m$.
+See \cite[Section 2]{KMV} for details on these points.
 We will also write $\K^d$ for the space of long knots $\L^d_1$.
 This paper concerns cohomology classes in spaces of knots and links.
-In the case of $d=3$, degree-0 cohomology classes are precisely invariants of knots and links, so arbitrary cohomology classes generalize knot and link invariants.
-Much of our work below would apply equally well to spaces of closed links $\Emb(\coprod_m S^1, \R^d)$, though for a technical reason, it will eventually be easier for us to deal with long links.
+Our work below applies with minimal modification to spaces of closed links $\Emb(\coprod_m S^1, \R^d)$.
+We choose long links for the sake of definiteness.